Mitchell is able to provide advice on all aspects of glaucoma diagnosis and management, and performs all forms of glaucoma laser and surgery.

 In the last few years there has been a change in options for patients with glaucoma and cataract.
 A number of recent studies support cataract surgery for the treatment of angle closure glaucoma in certain patients.
 For other patients with open-angle glaucoma, cataract surgery may provide an opportunity to implant a micro-stent at the same time, as a method of trying to minimise the number of medications required to control glaucoma.

-Dr Lawlor performs a large number of cataract surgeries in patients with or without glaucoma.
+Associate Professor Lawlor performs a large number of cataract surgeries in patients with or without glaucoma.
 He can provide advice as to the right timing for surgery for you, and how to ensure the best vision possible following surgery.

 This procedure was developed in the United Kingdom back in the 1960s and still remains one of the most effective operations available.
 A small trapdoor is made into the eye under the upper eyelid, and this allows controlled flow of fluid from inside the eye to outside the eye.
 The eye tries to scar up the operation site, and therefore intensive management is required postoperatively to minimise the chance of this occurring.